Hirokazu Tategata's Danceable LIFE Vol.7

-When I thought about when I was interested, I remembered watching the musical stage as a kid.
-I don't remember what it was, but it seemed like I was doing “musical pretend” with my friend after that, so it would have been very interesting.
-After that, when I was in high school, I also had a musical festival at a cultural festival.
+When I thought about when I was interested, I remembered watching a musical stage when I was a kid.
+I don't remember the content, but it seems that I was playing a "musical play" with my friends after that, so it must have been very interesting.
+After that, when I was in high school, I also did a "musical-like" at a school festival.

-I started in earnest when I joined the "Musical Study Group" after I entered university.
-I asked the seniors I met there to say, "You should dance," and knocked at the gate of the Nakura Jazz Dance Studio.
-Perhaps because I was tall, I got a job of dancing while I was at school, and I feel like I was spending a lot of dance in the latter half of my college life.
+I started in earnest when I entered university and joined the "Musical Study Group".
+I asked a senior I met there to say, "You should dance," and hit the gate of Nakura Jazz Dance Studio.
+Perhaps because of my height, I was able to get a dance job while I was in school, and I feel that I was spending my days dancing in the latter half of my college life.

-At that time, Japanese musicals had a sort of “role division" between dance and song, so if I could dance, I could stand on the musical stage as an ensemble dancer.
-Most musicals these days are singing, so I feel that it's difficult to get to the stage if I can't sing properly.
+At that time, Japanese musicals had something like a "role division" between dance and singing, so if I could dance, I would be able to stand on the musical stage as an ensemble dancer.
+Recent musicals are mainly singing, so I feel that it's difficult to get on stage if I can't sing properly.

-By the way, while I was in school, I continued to work in musical research groups, so I was busy working as a dancer, teaching at a university, and club activities.
-There are times when I'm too busy to forget my memory.
-However, the people and experiences that I met during my 4th year at university are very large, and it is certain that this is the basis of my own.
+By the way, while I was in school, I continued to work as a musical study group, so I was busy with my work as a dancer, classes at university, and club activities.
+There are times when I'm too busy to lose my memory.
+However, the people and experiences I met in my 4th year at university are very big, and it is certain that they are the foundation for me now.

-Musical songs and dances have a mysterious "power" that straight plays do not have.
-Show dance also has songs and dances, but I feel that it is a little different from that.
-I like straight plays as well, but I also find it fascinating in a world where songs and dance coexist.
+Musical songs and dances have a mysterious "power" not found in straight plays.
+Show dance also has songs and dances, but I feel that it is a little different.
+I like straight plays, but I also find the world where singing and dancing coexist.

-The first full-scale musicals I saw when I was young were the Shiki Theater's "Chorus Line" and "Cats."
+The first full-scale musicals I saw when I was young were "Chorus Line" and "Cats" by Shiki Theater Company.

-It was unprecedented at that time to import a genuine Broadway stage, create a dedicated theater, and perform the work over a long span of many years.
+It was unprecedented at the time to import the authentic Broadway stage, create a dedicated theater, and perform the work over a long span of years.

-Since I was just about to start dancing in earnest, I never thought of becoming a professional dancer, but it was the long-run performance of Shiki Theater Company that overturned it in a good way. ..
-In a time when it was still difficult to establish a life by dancing alone, the long-run system that allowed you to continue on the stage for a long time with one piece of work was a very epoch-making system that was not available in Japan until then.
-So, on the day when we had auditions for the four seasons, all the powerful senior dancers went to the reception, so the figure disappeared from the studio.
-However, at that time, I was a fledgling person, so I was an outsider (laughs).
+I was just starting to dance in earnest, so I didn't even think of myself as a professional dancer, but in a good way it overturned that in the Shiki Theater Company's long-run performance. ..
+In an era when it was still difficult to make a living just by dancing, the long-run system that allows you to continue to stand on the stage for a long time with one work was a very epoch-making system that had never existed in Japan until then.
+So, on the day when there was an audition for the four seasons, all the powerful senior dancers went to pick it up, so the figure disappeared from the studio.
+However, at that time I was still a fledgling person, so I was an outsider (laughs).